efgonzalez/electrum-docs/merchant.rst

 -----------------------------------

 Create a wallet on your protected machine, as you want to keep your cryptocurrency safe.
-If anybody compromise your merchant server, s/he will be able to access read-only version of your wallet only and won't be able to spent currency.
+If anybody compromises your merchant server, s/he would only be able to access the read-only version of your wallet but won't be able to spend currency.

 Please notice that the potential intruder still will be able to see your addresses, transactions and balance, though.
 It's also recommended to use a